 That same year, she returned to Kenya to work with Africa Yoga Project, in the delivery and implementation of their yoga programming in the country.

-While in Toronto, Grace can be found at Downward Dog and Chopra Yoga, or leading the yoga program at the Art Gallery of Ontario.
+While in Toronto, Grace can be found at Downward Dog, Chopra Yoga, 889 Yoga, Roots Yoga or leading the yoga program at the Art Gallery of Ontario.
 She continues to practice and learn under the guidance of her teachers Ron Reid and Geoffrey Wiebe, her peers and students.